How to Achieve Any Goal with Success

 Goal Achievement: Introduction

 What are some of your biggest goals in life?
 To lose weight?
-To earn more money?
+To earn a lot of money?
 To be in your dream career?
-To set up your own business?
-To live in abundance?
-To be in the peak of your health?
-To meet your life partner?
-To have a loving family?
+To set up your business?
+To start a family?

-Say you have a goal to lose weight and you resolve to shed off 30lbs.
-You start off strong, cutting off the amount of food you eat.
+Say you have a goal to lose weight and you resolve to shed 30 lbs.
+You start off strong, cutting the food you eat.
 You also start an exercise regime.
-Every day, you measure your weight to closely track your progress.
-Within the first few days, you start seeing a reduction in your weight.
-Rejoicing, you continue what you have been doing, but it seems that your actions have lost their effectiveness because your weight loss has plateaued.
-If anything, it seems to be increasing slightly versus your lowest weigh-in.
+Every day, you weigh yourself to track your progress.
+Within the first few days, you see a reduction in your weight.
+Rejoicing, you continue what you have been doing, but it seems that your actions are not effective anymore because your weight loss has plateaued.
+If anything, it has increased vs. your lowest weigh-in.

 You become discouraged.
-You start to give up and binge, resigning that it is never possible for you to achieve the goal because it is in your genes or you just do not have the self-discipline.
-You begin to bury the whole notion of weight loss at the back of your head.
-Predictably, you start to gain back all the weight you lost and more.
-This makes you even more depressed and you start eating even more.
+You give up and binge, resigning that you can never achieve the goal because it is in your genes or you do not have the discipline.
+You bury your goal at the back of your mind.
+Predictably, you start to gain back all the weight you have lost, and more.
+This makes you more depressed and you start to eat more.

-At some point down the road, you receive a wake-up call to lose weight.
-You embark on the goal pursuit again, more determined than ever.
+At some point, you receive another wake-up call to lose weight.
+You embark on the goal again, more determined than ever.
 However, past events repeat themselves and soon you are back where you started, if not in a worse place.

-Does this pattern of behavior apply to any of the goals you have set out to achieve before?
-Being looped in a continuous cycle of setting the goal and trying to achieve it, but never quite getting there?
-At this point, you feel despondent.
-You resign that you are not meant to achieve this goal and decide to focus your energy on something else.
+Does this pattern apply to any goal you have set out to achieve before?
+Being put in a loop of setting the goal and trying to achieve it, but never quite getting there?
+After a number of times, you feel despondent.
+You resign that you are not meant to achieve this goal and focus your energy elsewhere.

 The Biggest Mistake Many People Make in Goal Achievement

-While it may work in the short-run and on smaller goals, it does not work with big, long-term goals.
-For example, you may get away with losing 5lbs of weight by generally just eating less and exercising more, but to lose more weight and maintain that weight loss requires a strategy.
+While it may work for small goals, it does not work with big goals.
+For example, you may lose 5 lbs by eating less and exercising, but to lose more weight (like 20 lbs) and maintain that weight loss requires a strategy.
 You need to think about the obstacles you will face, how you plan to tackle them, and have a holistic way to tackle this goal.

-Many people have this misconstrued notion of what it takes to achieve a goal.
-That’s because they only come into contact with the results of others’ goals.
-They are not involved in all the thought-processes, intricacies and actual planning that went behind the achievement of those goals.
+Many people have a misconstrued notion of what it takes to achieve a goal.
+That’s because they only come in contact with the results people achieve.
+They are not involved with the thought processes and planning that go on behind the scenes.

 Take a look at Olympic winners.
-They do not achieve their medals because they just blindly train everyday.
-There are many things that go on behind the scenes, such as coaching by the best coaches, proper diets, self-help courses to psyche them in the right mindsets, learning the right techniques, etc.
+They did not win their medals just by blindly training.
+There were many things that went on behind the scenes, such as coaching by the world’s best sports coaches, highly optimized diets, life coaching to put them in the right mindset, learning the right sports techniques, and more.

-Steve Jobs did not bring Apple to where it is today because he got lucky.
-It was through conscious strategizing and planning that allowed Apple to carve its special niche in the previously monopolized market by Microsoft.
+Steve Jobs did not bring Apple to success because he got lucky.
+It was through conscious strategizing and planning that allowed Apple to carve its niche in the previously monopolized market by Microsoft.

-Personally, I am a very spontaneous and action oriented person.
-I am a big fan of just getting out in action mode, swinging at my goals and getting the instant gratification of seeing the results, instead of wasting time mulling over how to achieve the goal.
-Trial and error approaches are great for getting quick results and lessons.
+Personally I am a very action-oriented person.
+I am a big fan of taking action quickly and seeing results, instead of wasting time thinking about how to achieve a goal.
+Quick action is great to get quick results.

-Just imagine you want to travel from Island A to Island B by sea.
-If they are 1km away, you can probably get there just by jumping head first in the water and swimming across.
-However, if the islands are 1,000km away, you need to start thinking about building a boat, food supplies, clothes, shelter, etc to bring you through the long journey.
-You might even want to invest the time to build a mini-yacht if needed.
-Without proper strategizing and planning, you will end up drowning in the middle of the ocean.
-With big goals, you will find the initial investment will be far outweighed by the benefits generated in the long-run.
+Imagine you want to travel from Island A to Island B by sea.
+If they are 1 km away, you can probably get there by jumping headfirst into the water and swimming across.
+But if the islands are 1,000 km away, you need to start thinking about building a boat, getting food supplies, getting shelter from rain, etc. to tide you through the journey.
+You may want to invest the time to build a mini-yacht if needed.
+Without proper strategizing and planning, you would drown 30 minutes into the journey.
+The bigger the goal, the greater the need for a plan.

-When I did that, I faced varying successes depending on what the goals were.
-For goals like scoring good grades, they were attained as long as I kept up with my classes and assignments.
-Other goals like earning money and building my graphic design business (I ran a freelance graphic design business (back when I was in university) and performing well in my (previous) brand management job were all within my grasps too, as long as I kept going at them.
+Using this approach, I faced varying success depending on the goals.
+For goals like scoring good grades, they were attainable as long as I kept up with my classes and assignments.
+Other goals like earning money and building my graphic design business (I ran a freelance graphic design business when I was in university) were within my grasp too, as long as I kept going at them.

-For me, it was utterly perplexing and disappointing because I could not fathom how I would face so much success with my other goals, but be stuck at a benign goal like losing weight.
-Why did that happen?
-It wasn’t because I did not want my goal enough.
-I definitely felt that I was as passionate about losing weight as my other goals.
+It was perplexing because I couldn’t fathom why I would be so successful with my other goals, but be stuck at a benign goal like losing weight.
+Why is this happening?
+It wasn’t because I didn’t want my goal enough.
+I was as passionate about losing weight as my other goals.

 Strategy in Goal Achievement

-I first studied strategy during business school 4 years ago.
-There, I learned about the role of strategy in business world and how the companies with the right strategies triumph in the long-run.
-When I started working in brand management, my contact with strategy intensified.
-Every day, we would spend huge amounts of time with senior management inside meetings, debating about best strategies to move forward with.
+I first studied strategy in business school.
+There, I learned about the role of strategy and how companies with the right strategies triumph in the long run.
+When I started working in brand management, I dived into a world of strategy.
+Every day, I would spend hours and hours in meetings with senior management, debating the best strategies to win big in the company’s businesses.
 We literally breathed and ate strategy.

-I started applying the principles I learned at work toward my weight loss goal.
-I set up a vision, identified the barriers I was facing, identified counteracting strategies, made specific plans, did a tracking sheet, among others.
-Within the first week of getting into action, I could tell things were different this time.
-I knew, with a deep-seated sense of certainty, that I was going to succeed.
-Sure enough, a year later in 2008, I had lost 13 lbs.
-It came so easily that I wondered why I even struggled with it for so long in the beginning.
+I started applying the principles at work to my weight loss goal.
+I set up a vision, identified the barriers I was facing, identified strategies to tackle the barriers, made plans, created a tracking sheet, among other steps.
+Within the first week, I could tell that things were different.
+I knew, with a deep sense of certainty, that I was going to succeed.
+Sure enough, a year later, I lost 13 lbs.
+I achieved the goal so easily that I wondered why I even struggled with it for so long.

-Suddenly, goal achievement became much easier and surmountable.
-The uncertainty that used to surround the successes of my goal pursuits withered away in the face of this new-found insight.
-It felt amazing, because it was like I had uncovered the secret as to what make goals tick.
-While time and energy still need to be invested, the process of goal pursuit has turned into a predictable science than abstract art.
-I knew as long as I followed the same formula in all my goals, I would definitely face sure success and triumph in them.
+Suddenly, goal achievement became much easier.
+The uncertainty that used to surround my goal pursuits withered away in the face of my strategy framework.
+It felt amazing, because I felt like I had uncovered the secret as to what make goals tick.
+While I still need to put in the work, the process of goal pursuit has turned into a predictable science rather than an abstract art.

-Eventually, I distilled down the key elements of what I was doing so that I could share it with others and have them face the same success too.
-The output is a 5-step framework I call ESPER.
+Eventually, I distilled the key elements of what I was doing to help my clients face the same success.
+The result is a 4-step framework I call ESPER.

 This is part 1 of a 7-part series on how to achieve your goals with success.